dlebedynskyi/react-playground/README.md

 }
 ```

-2. then we can handle this value in `render-app.js` for SSR
+- Then we can handle this value in `render-app.js` for SSR

 ```
 // checking is page is 404